Recruitment Marketing

 Redirects to: http://careers.corp.com/some/page/deep/inside

-There are two types of redirects: a Page Redirect and a URL Redirect.
+There are two types of redirects:

-A page redirect is where the user is routed to another regular page on their careers website.
+- Page Redirect: this is where the user is routed to another regular page on their careers website.

 Creating a Page Redirect Rule